ocapn/ocapn/draft-specifications/Model.md

 | **JavaScript** | `-Infinity`     | `Infinity`     |
 | **Python**     | `float('-inf')` | `float('inf')` |

-OCapN collapses all versions of NaN to a single abstract NaN.
+OCapN collapses the complete set of NaN values to a single abstract NaN.

 OCapN provides no support for other floating point precisions.

+> - **Guile**: `+nan.0`
 > - **JavaScript**: `NaN`
-> - **Guile**: `+nan.0`
 > - **Python**: `float('nan')`
 >
 > Tracking: https://github.com/ocapn/ocapn/issues/58
 >
-> OCapN round-trips all double precision floating point numbers as expressible with
+> OCapN round-trips all floating point numbers representable within IEEE 754
-> IEEE 754, except that OCapN considers all IEEE 754 NaNs as Equal, i.e., as
+> binary64, except that OCapN considers all NaNs as equivalent, that is, as jointly
-> jointly representing a single abstract NaN value.
-Thus, any concrete NaN representation
+> representing a single abstract NaN value.
-> may validly round trip even if it results in a different concrete representation.
+> So, any concrete NaN representation may validly round trip even if it results
+> in a different concrete representation.
-> However, we encourage concrete representations to use a canonical NaN representation.
+> However, we encourage use of a canonical representation for NaN.
 >
 > Concretely, the canonical NaN is `0x7ff8_0000_0000_0000`, though this is not
 > a concern of the abstract syntax and data model.